 Limit content to clients

-To display work on your site while restricting who views it, you can create galleries that don't appear in your main navigation menu as well as password-protect pages.
-With customizable lock screens, this allows clients to log in through a branded portal, viewing sensitive or private materials without having to leave your site.
+To display work on your site while restricting who views it, you can create galleries that don't appear in your main navigation menu as well as password-protect pages with customizable lock screens.
+This way, clients can log in through a branded portal to view sensitive or private materials without leaving your site.

 For more information, visit Creating a private page.

 If you'd like your images to appear in search results, adding image descriptions and captions allows Google to understand what your pictures are of.
 Image captions are also used as alt text, making your site more universally accessible.